UpenaNuhansi/GitCommitGen/README.md

 ### 3. Commit

-Copy the suggested message and use it directly:
+Copy the suggested message and use it directly as the commit message:

 ```bash
 git commit -m "feat: implement secure api key loading via user secrets"